joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

 When doing this, the character or value scanned for is called a [delimiter](http://www.thefreedictionary.com/delimiter).

-TIP: If you would like to, you can convert strings to other datatypes.
-For more information, look [here](#c-string-vs-string) under string.
+__TIP:__ If you would like to, you can convert strings to other datatypes.
+For more information, look [here](http://www.cplusplus.com/reference/string/).

 #### iomanip
 Mainly used for cleanliness in output, `iomanip` is a header file used for (if you guessed it) "input/output manipulation".
 In order to use this, we call `#include <iomanip>` after `iostream`.

 ##### Various Manipulators
 The most commonly used manipulators are (where x is an integer):
   1. `setw(x)`: Lets you print in a field at least x spaces wide.
 Uses more spaces if specified field is not big enough.